Japan PM to hold talks with Biden in US visit on April 16

 Tokyo hopes to strengthen the Japan-U.S. alliance, which it considers a cornerstone of its foreign and security policies, and to discuss ways to cooperate on how to handle China, North Korea and advance a joint vision of a (asterisk)free and open Indo-Pacific” to promote a rules-based order in the region.
 Climate change and the fight against the pandemic are also among key issues.

-(asterisk)We will reconfirm coordination and cooperation between Japan and the United States,(asterisk) Kato said.
+“We will reconfirm coordination and cooperation between Japan and the United States,” Kato said.

+Because of the pandemic the size of a Japanese delegation will be kept to a maximum of about 80 to 90 people, and all participants will be vaccinated ahead of the trip.
+Suga got his first shot on March 16 and is expected to have a second within days.

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi